 In the event that a particular resource is nearing the end of its useful life, cannot perform further maintenance to avoid a retirement or repowering, and the resource is needed by the CAISO for reliability purposes and does not otherwise meet the criteria set forth in section 2.1.15.1.4, the CAISO may designate that resource as Use Limited.
 The CAISO expects that the resource's limitation would be calculated consistent with section 2.1.15.1.4 but, instead relying on the technical standard for the number of starts, run-hours, or MWh remaining in the lifecycle of the unit, the CAISO would rely on the plant engineer's reasonable estimate.
 The CAISO expects that the SC would provide their estimate of the resource's limitation supported by plant engineering estimates when submitting its ULPDT.
+The CAISO expects that use limitations registered under this section would be annual and monthly limitations calculated based on the remaining years of the resource's useful life.
 The CAISO would review these and, if necessary, ask questions of the SC about the underlying assumptions or limitation value.
+Resources registered under this option cannot use the Annual Use Limit Reached, Monthly Use Limit Reached, Other Use Limit Reached, Short Term Use Limit Reached nature of work outage cards.